Uncovering the Pros and Cons of Joining a Therapy Agency

 Remember, you have the freedom to decide what kind of practice you want to build or join.

 Hopefully this post has helped you weigh some of the pros and cons of working with an agency.
-While searching for your next job, remember to ask questions about all of the topics discussed here because every agency can be different.
-If you’ve already made a decision as to where you’ll work – we hope it instills confidence that you've made the right choice.
+While searching for your next job, remember to ask questions about all of the topics discussed here.
+Every agency can be different.
+If you’ve already decided on a job – we hope it instills confidence that you've made the right choice.

 At Clarity Cooperative, we’re here to help you whether you’re part of an agency, own a successful private practice, or are just thinking about starting your own.
 Our many resources are of benefit to therapists and healers from any stage in their career.

-We encourage you to discuss experiences, ask questions, and seek advice from fellow healers in our community, and try out a risk-free 30 day trial to our Pro subscription for access to all of our features.
+We encourage you to discuss experiences, ask questions, and seek advice from fellow healers in our community, and try out a risk-free two week trial to our Pro subscription for access to all of our features.

 Related Blogs